AlibabaCloudDocs/hologram/intl.en-US/Quick Start/Use Hologres from the PostgreSQL client.md

     CREATE Database test; // Create a database named test.
     ```

-    You can also create a database in the Hologres console.
-For more information, see [t1878089.md\#](/intl.en-US/Quick Start/Create a database.md).

 5. Authorize a RAM user.

     1. Create a RAM user.
 For more information, see [Create a RAM user](/intl.en-US/Preparations/Use Hologres as a RAM user.md).
 If you have created a RAM user, skip this step.

     2. Grant the development permissions on the created Hologres instance to the RAM user.
-For more information, see Grant the development permissions on a Hologres instance to a RAM user.
+For more information, see [Grant the development permissions on a Hologres instance to RAM users](/intl.en-US/User Authorization/Authorization operations/Grant the development permissions on a Hologres instance to RAM users.md).

         If the RAM user is assigned the normal user role, you can use the RAM user to access the Hologres instance only after the development permissions on the instance are granted to the RAM user.
 If the RAM user is assigned the superuser role, skip this step.